galytska/FE_tasks/README.md

 **This is FE learning project
-contains solutions for tasks**
+contains solutions for tasks: **

-1 Task 1
+Task 1

 Create news paper page with html5